tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
-It's also worth noting that miniscule components of these devices can hinder the diagnostic process after entering the body.
+• Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these devices are able to hinder the diagnostic process after entering the body.

 Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
 There are neodymium magnets in every smartphone, for example, in the microphone and speakers.